 “I don’t think that the record you have shown in your performance here as a guardian of HSBC gives me the confidence that you should be the guardian of the BBC licence fee payers’ money.
 I really do think that you should consider your position and you should think about resigning and if not, I think the government should sack you.”

+BBC claims to do its best to review all complaints within ten days.
+It often takes longer.
+But you must multiply those ten days many times if you demand a complaint is moved up the line.
 In my opinion, it is no longer reasonable, beneficial or valid for the BBC to investigate itself, beyond a common programme grumble.